richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

   "Effects of payment on user engagement in online courses."
   Journal of Marketing Research 59.1 (2022): 11-34.
 - `[Ketel et al., 2016]` Ketel, Nadine, et al. "Tuition fees and sunk‐cost effects."
 The Economic Journal 126.598 (2016): 2342-2362.

+- `[Han et al., 2019]`
+  Han, Yongseung, Michael P. Ryan, and Kelly Manley.
+  "Online course enrolment and tuition: empirical evidence from public colleges in Georgia, USA."
+  International Journal of Education Economics and Development 10.1 (2019): 1-21.

+- `[Howarth et al., 2016]` Howarth, Jason Paul, et al. "Learner motivation for MOOC registration and the role of MOOCs as a university ‘taster’."
+International Journal of Lifelong Education 35.1 (2016): 74-85.

+- `[Clow, 2013]` Clow, Doug.
+"MOOCs and the funnel of participation."
+Proceedings of the third international conference on learning analytics and knowledge.
+2013.

 <!-- markdownlint-enable MD013 -->